fasas1/MerchantWebApi/README.md

-# Merchant WebApi
+t# Merchant WebApi
 ### This is an ecommerce application built with .NET Web API for a gadget store (Merchant Gadgets).
 It provides a platform for customers to browse and purchase various gadgets online.
-The application is designed to handle product listing, shopping cart management, order processing, payment integration, admin panel and user authentication.
+The application is designed to handle product listing, shopping cart management, order processing, payment integration, admin panel and user authentication

 ## Features
 1. Product Listing: Users can view a list of available gadgets along with their details, such as name, description, price, and availability.